nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 given the states and the data because the model is too general to build a decent script to cover the possibilities.

-There are 2 examples that are similar to Example 6.26 and 6.27 in the text.
+There are 2 examples that are similar to Examples 6.26 and 6.27 in the text.